 The forest itself is lost in a global media loop de-emphasizing its natural beauty in favor of tragedy.
 The first step to save the forest is reclaiming its name: It's called the "Sea of Trees" not the "suicide forest."

-With the film in its 15th anniversary year, you can still find many of the real-life locations it portrayed in Shinjuku, Shibuya, and Kyoto.
+You can still find many of the real-life locations the film portrayed in Shinjuku, Shibuya, and Kyoto.

 A free "Star Wars" exhibition opens this week in Tokyo to celebrate the saga’s latest episode while the franchise’s actors and directors open up about their personal connections to Japanese culture.